NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/GirderWebCloud/README.md

 Using IaC is key to achieving scale in the cloud (of machine resources and to scale the number of projects you can take on with a fixed number of people) and for repeatable development.

 The IaC approach relies on keeping your infrastructure in source control so there is a shared document and understanding between development and operations (sys admin teams).
 When a problem is discovered in one instance, the fix is encoded into IaC.
 This also depends on having API access to scale the number of projects -- it doesn't work nearly as well when every site you interact with has a different process and setup, and your API is email.
+Another example of time vs money tradeoff with cloud infrastructure.

-Kitawre has had good luck with
+Kitware has had good luck with

 * Terraform - creates infrastructure, can target AWS, GCP, OpenStack
 * Ansible - configures and provisions software, as long as you have SSH and root access